qbead/qbeadWebsite/content/book/progpatterns.md

 then use this variable in other parts of our code to do computations that involve circles.

-Notice that through all of our code we have used the equality sign `=` to mean "store the value on the right in the memory cell on the left".
-This differs from the usual mathematical meaning of the sign, which is usually means "check if the left and right side have the same value".
+Notice that throughout all of our code we have used the equality sign `=` to mean "store the value on the right in the memory cell on the left".
+This differs from the usual mathematical meaning of the sign, which usually means "check if the left and right side have the same value".
 You can blame early computer scientists and their laziness for the misuse of this sign in most modern programming languages.